Rcubes/website/content/Bio/experience.md

   location = "Viña del Mar, Chile" date_start = "2013-12-15"
   date_end = "2014-03-01"
-  description = """This was my first Job and I enjoyed this Job so much.
-I applied almost every subject of my degree in this job and I started my Coding Skills creating helpful Macros to enhance Reporting Processes. """
+  description = """This was my first Job and I enjoyed it so much.
+I applied almost every subject of my degree in here and I started my Coding Skills creating helpful Macros to enhance Reporting Processes. """
 +++